sv1996/RESTful-API/README.md

 ```
 {
     "_id" : "5c18e1892998bdb3b3d355bf",
-    "title" : "REST",
+    "title" : "HTML",
-    "content" : "REST is short for REpresentational State Transfer.
-IIt's an architectural style for designing APIs."
+    "content" : "Hypertext Markup Language is the standard markup language for documents designed to be displayed in a web browse."
 }